-I feel as a human, I have the wonderful luck that I get to build a fantasy world I can share with others.
+I have the wonderful luck that I get to build a fantasy world I can share with others.
 I am obsessed with learning, experimenting, and exploring in my work.
-Humor is also important to me, both to convey a lesson, and to share of the heart.
+Humour is also important to me, both to convey a lesson, and to share of the heart.
 By that road, there is always a bit of whimsy in my work, somewhere.

 I generally get a vision of the image before I start.
 I see it completed, then I get to sketching and playing with the paint until it looks close to what I envisioned.